ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/scripts.md

 ## Prerendering

-If you are doing [prerendering](/docs/reference/configuration/#prerender) and using Greenwood's default [renderer (WCC)](/docs/reference/appendix/#dom-emulation), make sure that any custom elements you want prerendered have a `default` export for their `class` definition.
+If you have enabled [prerendering](/docs/reference/configuration/#prerender) and using Greenwood's default [renderer (WCC)](/docs/reference/appendix/#dom-emulation), make sure that any custom elements you want prerendered have a `default` export for their `class` definition.

 ```js
 export default class Card extends HTMLElement {